May 08, 2023

 For instance, you hire developers to maintain your databases, but you don’t want to provide them with the ability to delete or modify any sensitive information.

 In that case, you should give them the credentials of a non-root user.
 This way, you can keep track of what the developers can and cannot do with your data.

-Creating a new user is fairly simple in MySQL.
-We will show you how to create a new MySQL user, and how to grant them all privileges of your database.
-It is not wise, in a practical sense, to give full reign to a non-root user, but it is a good entry-point to learn about user privileges.
+In this part, we will explain how to create a user account in MySQL and grant all privileges to your database.
+In a practical sense, it’s not wise to give full control to a non-root user.
+However, it’s still a good entry-point to learn about user privileges.